terraform-ibm-modules/terraform-ibm-cis/docs/README.md

-# IBM Cloud Internet Service (CIS)
+# Features of IBM Cloud Internet Service (CIS) module

 IBM Cloud Internet Services (CIS), powered by Cloudflare, provides security, reliability and performance for customers running their business on IBM Cloud.
+The CIS module incorporates several submodules such as domain, dns, glb and waf to configure enhanced security and reliability for a CIS instance.
+Through this module, you can configure the domain, manage DNS records, set up a global load balancer, activate the Web Application Firewall (WAF), and perform other tasks.
 For more information see, [About IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis)

-## About the CIS submodules

-The CIS module incorporates several submodules such as domain, dns, glb and waf to configure enhanced security and reliability for a CIS instance.
-Through this CIS module, you can manage the domain, configure DNS records, set up a global load balancer, activate the Web Application Firewall (WAF), and perform other tasks related to your domain through Terraform.

-## About the Domain submodule
+## Domain submodule

 The [domain submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/domain/) provides the Terraform resources that are required to add and configure a domain in a CIS instance.